-Sweet potato and chicken make a perfect pairing in this crock pot sweet potato soup and it’s comforting and delicious—one of the best sweet potato in crock pot recipes I’ve ever had!
-File under: sweet potato meals the entire family will love!
+This crock pot sweet potato soup is one of the best crockpot soup recipes I’ve ever made!
+File under sweet potato meals the entire family will love!
 You can easily make this into a vegetarian soup by eliminating the chicken and making it into a vegetable soup recipe.
 Definitely add to your fall soup recipes or winter soup rotation!

 This recipe for sweet potato soup is truly one of my favorites—especially if you’re looking for an Instant Pot or crock pot soup or slow cooker soup for a rainy day or a chilly winter evening.